2017 Austrian legislative election

 Legislative elections were held in Austria on 15 October 2017 to elect the 26th National Council, the lower house of Austria's bicameral parliament.
 The snap election was called when the coalition government between the Social Democratic Party of Austria (SPÖ) and Austrian People's Party (ÖVP) was dissolved in May by the latter party's new leader Sebastian Kurz.

-The ÖVP took a strong lead in opinion polls after Kurz's confirmation as leader, and emerged as the largest party in the election, with 31.5% of votes cast and 62 of the 183 seats in the National Council.
-The SPÖ finished second with 52 seats, just ahead of the Freedom Party of Austria (FPÖ), which received 51 seats.
+The ÖVP took a strong lead in opinion polls after Kurz's confirmation as leader, and emerged as the largest party in the election, with 31.5% of the vote and 62 of the 183 seats in the National Council.
+The SPÖ finished second with 52 seats, just ahead of the Freedom Party of Austria (FPÖ), which won 51 seats.
 NEOS was fourth with 10 seats.
-The Greens failed to meet the 4% electoral threshold and were ejected from parliament for the first time since entering in 1986, losing all of their 24 seats.
-The Peter Pilz List, which had split from The Greens at the start of the campaign, won 4.4% and 8 seats.
+The Greens failed to pass the 4% electoral threshold and lost parliamentary representation for the first time since winning seats in the 1986 elections.
+The Peter Pilz List, which had split from the Greens at the start of the campaign, received 4.4% of the vote and won 8 seats.

 Sebastian Kurz claimed victory on election night.
 Incumbent Chancellor and SPÖ leader Christian Kern announced that he was willing to consider a coalition with the FPÖ, though he said that the likelihood of such a coalition was very small.
 Kurz was formally invited to form a government on 20 October, and began coalition talks with FPÖ leader Heinz-Christian Strache four days later.
 Negotiation teams on both sides were established to work on a coalition agreement.
-The talks proved to be successful and led to the formation of the first Kurz government on December 18.
+The talks proved to be successful and led to the formation of the first Kurz government on 18 December.